 Learning about the fast fashion business model and the fundamental issues of the industry’s practices on our environment and ethics can send us on a powerful journey towards transitioning to more intentional and conscious shopping habits.
 Knowledge is power in this process.
 The more we learn about these topics, the better we can assess our own decisions when we begin vetting out certain brands, companies, and practices as we try to lead a more thoughtful lifestyle as conscious consumers.

-Here is a list of documentaries, videos, and podcast that can help kickstart your journey towards being a more conscious consumer:
+Here is a list of documentaries, videos, and podcast that can help kickstart your journey in fighting against fast fashion and being a more conscious consumer:

 The True Cost (2015)

 The True Cost is a documentary that focuses on the devastating impacts of the fast fashion business model on various ecosystems around the world as well as the horrors of many factories that make our clothes.
 Director Andrew Morgan takes us to several different countries all over the globe where we’re introduced to farmers, factory workers, activists, and many more who provide an intimate look into every step of the process fast fashion garments undergo before they reach our stores.

 Led by river conservationist named Mark Angelo, River Blue brings us face to face with the dangers and damages of the fashion industry on our rivers and on our people.
 By exposing and examining the irresponsible practices of many fashion brands, River Blue makes a critical statement in an effort to exacerbate more awareness and change among the top leaders in the fashion industry.The BBC: The Price of Fast Fashion

 The BBC’s Assefeh Barrat takes viewers around the world to see exactly how our clothes are made.
 In this short documentary, we learn about the environmental impacts of the fast fashion industry and the pioneering leaders who are trying to make a change for the good of the planet and its people.